vu-h-le/next-best-offer-bot/README.md

 # next-best-offer-bot

-This is a modified version of the CISBotHackathon repo.
+This is a modified version of the <a href="https://github.com/algattik/CISBotHackathon/">CISBotHackathon</a> repo.
 Changes:
 - Updated Workshop instructions.pptx
 - Add and modified various scripts
 - Added AML PowerShell deployment scripts